am11917/mgmt590-am-rest-api/README.md

 using the model and listing recently answered questions.

 ### Models Path
+We are listing the available methods for all the model based handlers

 | S.No.     |Allowed Methods        | Path | Description | Request Body   |Example API Call   |
 |-----------|-----------|-----------|-----------|-----------|-----------|